rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

          ['d']));
 ```

-$\Upsilon$ must be tailored for a given number of arguments.
-This one is for 3 arguments.
-We could write a Python-AST hack to handle any number of arguments, but that's Python macrology, a rabbit hole we'd like to sidestep for now.
-An alternative is a tower of general-purpose multi-pargument $\Upsilon$s, and that's OK for now (TODO: reconsider).

-+++

-User-level domain code, redefining `fact_iter`.
+Here is user-level domain code, redefining `fact_iter` in domain-code form.
 Any domain code is a function of `f`, recursive _business code_.
-In this case, `f` is a function of 3 _business parameters_.
+In this case, `f` is a function of 3 business parameters.
 This will get us to a tail-recursive solution in the [section on tail recursion](#tail-recursion).

 ```{code-cell} ipython3
 # λ f: λ m, c, x: m if c > x else f(m*c, c+1, x)